How to Install LibreOffice on Debian (13, 12, 11)

 sudo dpkg -i *.deb

 Verification: Log out and log back in, then check your application menu for LibreOffice entries.
-Alternatively, you can update the desktop database manually:
+You can also update the desktop database manually:

 sudo update-desktop-database